Pressure Profile for Column of Multiple Fluids

 This Demonstration shows the effects of fluid height and density on hydrostatic pressure.
-You can vary both the absolute fluid height and density of the bottom fluid (blue).
-The middle fluid (orange) and top fluid (purple) are adjusted with respect to the bottom fluid.
-This results in a total hydrostatic pressure profile that indicates the gage pressure at different depths in the container.
+You can vary fluid height and density of each fluid with sliders.
+This results in a total hydrostatic pressure profile that indicates the gage pressure at different heights in the container.

-where is the hydrostatic gage pressure (kPa), is the fluid density (), is the gravitational constant (), and is the height of the fluid ().
+where is hydrostatic gage pressure (kPa), is fluid density (), is the gravitational constant and is fluid height (m).

-Graphing hydrostatic pressures versus depth for each fluid generates a pressure profile for the container.
+Plotting hydrostatic pressure versus height for each fluid generates a pressure profile for the container.